python-poetry/poetry/docs/faq.md

 ### Why Poetry is telling me, that the current project's Python requirement is not compatible with some of the required packages Python requirement?

-Unlike `pip` Poetry doesn't care about your Python in the current environment.
-Instead it makes sure, that a dependency is resolvable within the given Python version range in the `pyproject.toml`.
+Unlike `pip`, Poetry doesn't resolve for just the Python in the current environment.
+Instead it makes sure that a dependency is resolvable within the given Python version range in the `pyproject.toml`.

 Assume you have this is in the `pyproject.toml`: